asgood23/STATIONS/earth2020X/earth2020x_backgrounds.md

 ## 11 - The Laughing Man
 ---

-I’ve heard the children sing a song about you:
+I’ve heard the children sing this song about you:

 > *No one knows what the Laughing Man knows*
+>
 > *No one goes where the Laughing Man goes*
+>
-> *No one sleeps when the Laughing Man creeps*
+> *No one sleeps when the Laughing Man weeps*
+>
 > *No one laughs when the Laughing Man laughs*

 **Tattoo**